deepakkum21/GOF-Design-Pattern/Behavior Design Patterns/StrategyDesignPattern/readme.md

 # Strategy.
-Allows one of a family of algorithms to be selected on-the-fly at run-time.
+Allows one of a family of algorithms to be selected on-the-fly at run-time i.e. a class behavior or its algorithm can be changed at run time.

 ## When to use